UltipaDocs

 RETURN e

-Both node pattern and edge pattern support the label/schema expression to specify schemas (in typed graphs) or labels (in open graphs).
+Both node pattern and edge pattern support the label expression to specify labels.

 GQL